 The most straight forward tips are as follows:

-- batteries like it cool - do not let it get too hot while in use, or while charging.
-While lithium batteries handle cold weather better than most battery chemistries, temperature too high or low still compromise their ability to store and release energy, storing your scooter at 50 F - 70 F is optimal.
+- batteries like it cool - do not to get too hot while charging OR riding.
+While lithium-ion batteries handle cold weather better than most other battery types.
+When the temperature is too high or low it will always compromise their ability to store and release energy.
+We recommend storing your scooter at 50 F - 70 F for optimal performance.

 - batteries need to breathe.
-That's why your scooter is water-resistant (ip53), not water-proof.
-The battery needs air flow, keeping it cooled down.
+The battery needs constant air flow, in order to remain cool.

-- batteries cannot get wet, do not ride thru water puddles or snow where moisture will splash up onto the battery.
-This will void your warranty.
+- batteries cannot get wet, Do not ride thru standing water (puddles) or snow where moisture where moisture can possibly splash into the deck and onto the battery.
+Water damaged scooters are not covered under Roadrunner's warranty guarantee.

 - charge slow if possible.
 The smaller the battery pack (in Ah) the slower it likes to be charged.
-If you are concerned about battery life, use the normal 2A chargers coming with our electric scooters.
+If you are concerned about battery life, use the normal 2A chargers that came with your scooter.

-- don't overcharge - our chargers will turn off automatically when the battery is full but you should still remove them after 24h max.
+- don't overcharge - our chargers will turn off automatically when the battery is full but we recommend removing the charger from the scooter's charging port after it has completed charging (the light will be green)